 Тад Attributes Description

-Constant and I The root element.
+Constant and 1 The root element.

 frontpanel xmlns:xsi Invariant tag 1

 xmlns Invariant tag 2

 xsi:schemaLocation Invariant tag 3

-daviaa The device's root element.
+device The device's root element.

 device name The device's logical name.

 skin Refers to a PNG file which defines the device background.

-and Carnet days to survey Defines the widget to use.
+at fa sidaat Defines the widget to use.
 Refer to the widget documentation.

 ej.fp.widget.xxx label All widget should provide this identifier.
 Sometimes it is used as string, sometimes as integer

-x The widget x-coordinate. Ŭ
+X The widget x-coordinate.

-у The widget y-coordinate.
+У The widget y-coordinate.